a large number of.

 Now that you understand some of the basic terminology used in the investment community, here are some examples of how you can use these terms to better understand various investment options.

 - If you are exploring different checking, savings, CDs or money market accounts.
 What is the annual percentage rate and the APY?

 - Opening a Certificate of Deposit account.
 How often is the interest compounded and what is the APY?

 - Talking about mutual funds or stocks.
 What has been the rate of return on that investment?

 - Investing in a mutual fund.
 What is the rate of return over the past five years?
 How liquid is the mutual fund?
 Is there a penalty for early withdrawn?

-Investing at any level is a progressive process, you learn by asking the right questions and by doing.
+Investing at any level is a learning process, you learn by asking the right questions and by doing.
 These terms are not to be considered the end-all in relationship to understanding the world of investing, but they are a place to start.

 - 3 Steps to Start Investing Free Email Course